GemeenteNijmegen/component-library/components/date-picker/README.md

 - 30 05 2015
 - 30052015

 Make sure that you link a description with `aria-describedby` to the input element of the date picker.
-Screenreaders will anounce the text in the linked element when the input element gets focus.
+Screenreaders will announce the text in the linked element when the input element gets focus.